shi88ihs/shi88ihs/README.md

 I interested in AI and ML when it comes to algo's like KNN and the rest and how they can be used in financial markets.
 I am honing my skills in bash scripting, pyhton, JS, NodeJS, and other Backend and front end web frameorks to gain employment and become a better web coder.
 I am already a master in Linux System Admin Roles and have been using linux as a full time OS since 2009.
+I don't like the company M$ that owns G1tHub.
+So I don't upload my stuff here.
+I am ineterested in CoPilot AI auto coder extention.
+So thx M$ for letting me try it out after waiting a month on the wait list!

 - 📫 Reach me at shi88ihs @ ya h00 or mw  @ wegrid.org